-For 2020/2021, Council is proposing to levy Water Service Availability Charges as set out below:
+For 2022/2023, Council is proposing to levy Water Service Availability Charges as set out below:

-1. A Water Service Availability Charge is charged for each service to the property in respect of land that is supplied with water from a water pipe of the Council and land that is situated within 225 metres of a water pipe of the Council (whether or not actually supplied with water from any water pipe of the Council).
-The Water Service Availability Charge is based on the service size of the connection to the water supply line.
-The Water Service Availability Charges for the year commencing 1 July 2020 are:
+1. A Water Service Availability Charge is charged on each parcel of rateable land that is supplied with water from a water pipe of the Council orland that is situated within 225 metres of a water pipe of the Council (whether or not actually supplied with water from any water pipe of the Council).
+The Water Service Availability Charges to be levied is based on the service size of the connection to the water supply line.

+The Water Service Availability Charges for the year commencing 1 July 2022 are: